 Alternatively, the N4 Rules include a success ratio marking request indication.

-9. The PSA UPF responds to the SMF.
+9. The PSA UPF responds to the SMF, and indicates RAN to read the FEC related information included in the GTP-U header.

 10. The PSA UPF receives downlink data and uses the N4 Rules to detect whether the packet it is a source or repair packet and extract information from the FEC header to associate repair packets with source packets.
 The PSA UPF marks the above information in the GTP header in step 11.